 Nonstarchy vegetables are particularly low in calories and high in nutrients, including fiber.

 Eating your vegetables before a meal is a good strategy for eating more of them.

 In one study, women given salad before a meal ate 23% more vegetables than those served salad at the meal itself (

 Eating salad or vegetable soup before a meal has also been linked to eating fewer calories during a meal (

-Bottom Line: Eating vegetables before a meal can increase your fiber consumption.
+Eating vegetables before a meal can increase your fiber consumption.
 Nonstarchy vegetables are a low-calorie, high-fiber choice.

 Popcorn is one of the best snack foods around.